The Vietnamization from the Perspective of a Vietnamese Infantryman

 1954-1960: Guerrilla war unleashed by left-behind communist cadres in rural Vietnam

-1960: The creation of the National Front for the Liberation of the South Vietnam (NLF) at the 3rd Vietnamese Communist Party Assembly.
+1960: The creation of the National Front for the Liberation of South Vietnam (NFL) at the 3rd Vietnamese Communist Party Assembly.

 1960-1964: The formation of U. S. Military Assistance Advisory Group (MAAG)